zhangzyjoy/Code-for-CYB-E-2026-04-1374-2nd-revision-stage/README.md

 We upload **Matlab/Simulink** source code for **simulation** and **Python/ROS** code package for **experimental validation** in this webpage link to enhance the instructions on the relationship between theoretical contribution and further verification according to the reviewers' suggestions for our revised manuscript for **IEEE Transactions on Cybernetics** with a submission ID **CYB-E-2026-04-1374**. <br/>

+**Note** : this link contains five different markdown files.
+The five main sections listed below are divided into each markdown file, respectively.
+Since the No.6 section, the appendix of significant theories, is utilized as a guidance in establishing the overall control framework, it is attached at the back of each markdown file for the reviewers' convenience to check the definitions and lemmas. <br/>

-**Note : Source code and instructions for the first revision under Revised & Resubmit decision can be accessed at https://github.com/zhangzyjoy/Code-for-manuscript-revision-stage.git.** <br/>
+**Note** : Source code and instructions for the proposed control scheme during the first revision with Revised & Resubmit decision can be accessed at **https://github.com/zhangzyjoy/Code-for-manuscript-revision-stage.git**. <br/>

 This link demonstrates the proposed control approach for the formation control issue of uncrewed aerial vehicle (UAV) teams. <br/>